Convergence Analyses of Davis-Yin Splitting via Scaled Relative Graphs: Introduction

 However, the study of linear convergence rates of DYS has been limited.
-Arag{\'o}n-Artacho and Torregrosa-Bel{\'e}n proved convergence of the DYS iteration over a wider range of stepsizes \cite{Aragon-ArtachoTorregrosa-Belen2022_direct}, Dao and Phan analyzed a modified version of DYS iterations \cite{DaoPhan2021_adaptive}, and Pedregosa analyzed sublinear convergence rates of DYS iterations \cite{pedregosa_convergence_2016}, but they did not analyze linear rates of convergence.
+Bredies, Chenchene, Lorenz, and Naldi studied the convergence of DYS under a wider range of stepsizes \cite{bredies2022degenerate} and Arag{\'o}n-Artacho and Torregrosa-Bel{\'e}n also proved the convergence of the DYS iteration over a wider range of stepsizes \cite{ Aragon-ArtachoTorregrosa-Belen2022_direct}.
+Dao and Phan analyzed a modified version of DYS iterations \cite{DaoPhan2021_adaptive}, and Pedregosa analyzed sublinear convergence rates of DYS iterations \cite{pedregosa_convergence_2016}, but they did not analyze linear rates of convergence.
 Condat and Richt{\'a}rik analyzed linear convergence rates of a randomized version of Primal-Dual Davis--Yin (PDDY) \cite{condat2022randprox}.
 Ryu, Taylor, Bergeling, and Giselsson \cite{ryu_operator_2020} and Wang, Fazlyab, Chen, and Preciado \cite{wang_robust_2019} formulated the problem of computing tight contraction factors as SDPs using the performance estimation problem (PEP) and integral quadratic constraint (IQC) approaches, but these are numerical results, not analytic convergence proofs in the classical sense.
-To the best of our knowledge, the only prior work providing analytic linear convergence rates of DYS iterations are the arXiv version of the original DYS paper \cite{davis_three-operator_2017} and \cite{condat2022randprox}.
+To the best of our knowledge, the only prior works providing analytic linear convergence rates of DYS iterations are the arXiv version of the original DYS paper \cite{davis_three-operator_2017} and \cite{condat2022randprox}.
 The latter work \cite{condat2022randprox} considers randomized updates, which makes the setup distinct from ours.

 On the other hand, the theory of scaled relative graph (SRG) by Ryu, Hannah, and Yin \cite{ryu_scaled_2021} allows one to analyze the convergence of operator splitting methods by mapping the action of a multi-valued nonlinear operator to the extended complex plane, analogous to how the spectrum maps the action of a linear operator to the complex plane.
 Follow-up work has extended the theory and applied it to analyze nonlinear operators: Huang, Ryu, and Yin characterized the SRG of normal matrices \cite{huang_scaled_2019}, Pates further characterized the SRG of linear operators using the Toeplitz--Hausdorff theorem \cite{pates_scaled_2021}, and Huang, Ryu, and Yin \cite{huang_tight_2020} established the tightness of the averagedness coefficient of the composition of averaged operators \cite{ogura_non-strictly_2002} and the DYS operator \cite{davis_three-operator_2017}.
 SRG has also found applications in control theory: Chaffey, Forni, and Rodolphe utilized the SRG to analyze input-output properties of feedback systems \cite{chaffey_graphical_2021,chaffey_scaled_2021}, and Chaffey and Sepulchre furthermore used it as an experimental tool to determine properties of a given model\cite{chaffey_monotone_2021,chaffey_rolled-off_2021, chaffey2022circuit}.